Google Ads

 They usually show up most if you’re showing up in position 1-2 of the search results.
 (Below they also appear, but their visibility is a lot lower)

-Ad extensions like sitelinks, callouts or call assets have been around for a while, and most accounts at least have a couple of them active.
+Ad assets like sitelinks, callouts or call assets have been around for a while, and most accounts at least have a couple of them active.

 Provide enough of them so Google can cycle through them and figure out which ones work best.